ahape/ns2es6/README.md

 3. Replace all namespace imports
     - Make sure things that reference them (in-file) are replaced
 4. Gather all exports
-    - Make sure to grab their context
+    - Make sure to grab their context, and whatever other details
-    - Write them to a file
-5. Make everything explict/fully qualified
+5. Replace all export references w/ fully qualified
     - If it's an export, and the context matches, then change it
+    - If replacing it with a fully qualified

 # POST